pitt-cdm/2019spring/schedule.md

 For next time:

-* If you haven't yet turned in a project proposal, finish it by Thursday; I'd like to meet with every group by the end of Thursday's class, if possible.
+* If you haven't yet turned in a project proposal, finish it by Tuesday; I'd like to meet with every group by the end of Tuesday's class, if possible.
-* If you haven't yet (and why not?), sign up for a midterm conference with Ben over the next two weeks (absolute latest deadline: 11/9)
+* If you haven't yet (and why not?), sign up for a midterm conference with Ben (it'll now be late for midterm, but we should still meet)

 <h3><a href="lesson-21">Lesson 21, Tuesday, 11/14</a> – Group conferences</h3>